 Step 4) Shortly after, Richmond Wellbeing will contact your referrer to discuss the outcome of your referral (i.e. accepted, waitlist or declined).

-To apply for a supported accommodation service Richmond Wellbeing requires the following form to be submitted;
+To apply for a supported accommodation service, Richmond Wellbeing requires either the online form or the PDF referral to be submitted;

 If you have further questions, please contact us on 1800 RICHMOND (1800 742 466) to speak with a team member.